 If the injury has been left misdiagnosed for some time then it could lead to death of the organ and the organ will require removal.
 Rare but serious consequences of misdiagnosis of internal injuries can lead to the need for a transplant or even death.

-To speak to a member of our misdiagnosis team about a compensation claim call us for some free initial advice on 01616 966 229 or complete our online enquiry form and we will contact you directly.
+To speak to a member of our misdiagnosis team about a compensation claim call us for some free initial guidance on your options on 01616 966 229 or complete our online enquiry form and we will contact you directly.